IanWraith/DMRDecode/README.txt

 Milestone 1 - To detect voice and data sync words reached (3rd September 2010)

+Milestone 2 - To reliably detect voice and data sync words.

-Milestone 2 - To decode the CACH
+Milestone 3 - To decode the CACH

-Ian Wraith (6th September 2010)
+Ian Wraith (10th September 2010)